cdanielcadena/tanagR/README.md

 The typical pipeline for using `tanagR` involves 3 steps:

 1. Visualize color palettes to choose the one that fits your needs
-2. Select a color palette from the available palettes
+2. Select a color palette
 3. Use the selected color palette to construct `base R`-style plots or `ggplot2`-style plots

 ## Visualize available palettes